angel-git/tarkov-stash/README.md

 - The profile you want to edit must be a valid one, ie: you have started the game with that profile and configure your character
 - Some profile items don't have location and currently breaks the app, still investigating when this happens
-- Some images are not accurate as they don't include all attachments
+- Some images might not be accurate, i do my best to try to load the images from your cache folder but hash calculation might be buggy
 - Some images are not found, since I rely on `https://assets.tarkov.dev` and some IDs don't match for some reason 🤷‍
 - Some items show wrong duration (like USEC baseball cap)
 - MOA and velocity stats might be wrong depending on your chamber bullets.